Sniper

-A sniper is a military/paramilitary marksman who engages targets from positions of concealment or at distances exceeding the target's detection capabilities.
-Snipers generally have specialized training and are equipped with high-precision rifles and high-magnification optics, and often also serve as scouts/observers feeding tactical information back to their units or command headquarters.
+A sniper is a military or paramilitary marksman who engages targets from positions of concealment or at distances exceeding the target's detection capabilities.
+Snipers generally have specialized training and are equipped with telescopic sights.
+Modern snipers use high-precision rifles and high-magnification optics.
+They often also serve as scouts or observers feeding tactical information back to their units or command headquarters.